14 July 2023

-Old Catholic Theology: The Early Church as Charism and Challenge
+Old Catholic Theology: Communion as Calling and Challenge

 This track consists of two connected courses that offer in the first week an introduction to Old Catholic theology in its ecumenical context and in the second week the possibility to deepen your understanding of Old Catholic Theology by thematic and in-depth case-driven classes.
 Old Catholic theology is understood as the main theological currents as they exist in Union of Utrecht of Old Catholic Churches.
 The first week will offer a broad overview of main topics and themes in Old Catholic theology and spirituality which will be deepened in the courses of the second week.